PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/statistics.rst

   :param string prometheusName: The optional Prometheus specific name.

-.. versionadded:: 5.4.0
+  .. versionAdded:: 5.4.0

-.. function:: initMetric(name [, prometheusName]) -> Metric
-              initMetric(name [, prometheusTable]) -> Metric

-  :param string name: The metric to create
-  :param string prometheusName: The optional Prometheus specific name
   :param table prometheusTable: The optional table of Prometheus specific options

-  Creates a new :class:`Metric` object with the name ``name`` and initializes it with optional Prometheus specific details.
-  Calling this function with a string is identical to calling :func:`getMetric`.
-  Calling this function with a table allows passing the desired Prometheus name, type, and description.

-  The elements of the table can be:
+  The elements of ``prometheusTable`` can be:

   .. csv-table::
     :delim: space